Actor Portrayal

 CMV is a common virus that affects many people.
 When a person’s immune system is working normally, it’s usually able to keep the virus from causing illness.

-However, after your kidney transplant you may be prescribed medicine(s) to help prevent your body from rejecting the new kidney.
-These medicines may weaken the immune system and can make it harder for your body to fight off CMV.
+However, after a kidney transplant, a patient may be prescribed medicine(s) to help prevent their body from rejecting the new kidney.
+These medicines may weaken the immune system and can make it harder for the patient’s body to fight off CMV.

 People are tested for CMV before a kidney transplant.
 Healthcare providers use certain laboratory tests, such as blood tests, to find out if someone has CMV.
 They can also use tests to find out if someone is at greater risk for developing CMV infection/disease.

 Healthcare providers will continue to monitor for CMV after a kidney transplant.
-If you already have CMV, the monitoring can determine if the virus is growing or multiplying.
+If the patient already has CMV, the monitoring can determine if the virus is growing or multiplying.

-How can CMV impact you after a kidney transplant?
+How can CMV affect a patient after a kidney transplant?

-CMV may cause health problems that can make it harder to recover from your kidney transplant.
+CMV may cause health problems that can make it harder to recover from a kidney transplant.
 The health problems caused by CMV may also affect the lungs, stomach, eyes, and liver.

 Learn about PREVYMIS